Archierowe/Archo-Drum-Academy/README.md

 -   Home: Gives the vision of Arco - an exciting place to come and learn drums.
 -   About: Explains the ethos, values and vision of Arco Drum Academy.
 Also presents some of the founders previous work, the aim here is showcasing experience and professionalism - Arco is an exciting place to learn drums.
--   What we offer: This page contains all relevant information about what a user can get from Arco - easy and comprehensive presentation with obviousd links to what is on offer and how to book lessons.
+-   What we offer: This page contains all relevant information about what a user can get from Arco - easy and comprehensive presentation with obvious links to what is on offer and how to book lessons.
 -   Book a lesson: Easy to navigate page for lesson bookings.
 Aim is to make it intuitive for the user - all done through submitting info and booking a lesson through calendly.
 User has opportunity to ask questions.
--   Masterclasses: Site users can come and lerarn from world-famous drummers.
+-   Masterclasses: Site users can come to Arco Drum Academy and listen to and importantly, learn from world-famous drummers.
 Easy booking form through calendly form and again, opportunity to ask questions.

-## DEPLOYMENT AND LIVE DEMO

-The site has been deployed to github and is accessible on [github pages](https://archierowe.github.io/Archo-Drum-Academy/.)

 ## UX